parisalexandre/parisalexandre.github.io/_pages/cv.md

 Publications
 ======
+From oldest to newest
   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Talks and posters
 ======
+From oldest to newest
   <ul reversed>{% for post in site.talks %}
     {% include archive-single-talk-cv.html %}
   {% endfor %}</ul>

 Teaching
 ======
+From oldest to newest
   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>